Basa Fish: 11 Health Benefits + Nutrition & Dangers Explained

 Its high protein, low-carb profile will help you maintain your energy levels without causing spikes in your blood sugar levels.

-Regular consumption can help you maintain your bone density and also prevent conditions like osteoporosis, which is common in aging adults.
+Regular consumption of Basa can help you maintain your bone density and also prevent conditions like osteoporosis, which is common in aging adults.

 The vitamin D present in this fish will furthermore help your body absorb these minerals effectively.